posthtml/posthtml-webp/README.md

 Type: `String`
 Default: `data-srcset`
 Description: *The attribute used for lazy webp loading.
+Use it if you have lazy attribute for `srcset` on your images.
 It will be set on created `<source>` to later be processed by external lazy loading library.*
 Example: `lazySrcset: 'my-srcset'` will set `my-srcset` attribute on `<source>`

 #### `lazySrc`